jadry92/Code-Basic-platzi/README.md

 The project [draw](https://github.com/jadry92/Code-Basic-platzi/tree/master/draw "draw") create a start based on the number of lines that you add.
 ### First example:
 This is the [first](https://github.com/jadry92/Code-Basic-platzi/tree/master/first "first") step in the programing world.
+### Second example:
+The is the [second](https://github.com/jadry92/Code-Basic-platzi/tree/master/second "second") step in the programing world.
 ### Example of "_if_" and "_for_":
 This example [fizzboss](https://github.com/jadry92/Code-Basic-platzi/tree/master/fizzboss "fizzboss") is to find divisible numbers into 3 and 5.
 ### Project  "_pakiman_":
 The project [my_pakiman](https://github.com/jadry92/Code-Basic-platzi/tree/master/my_pakiman "my_pakiman") is the first step a game copy of pokemon.
 ### Project  3:
 The [proyec_3](https://github.com/jadry92/Code-Basic-platzi/tree/master/proyec_3 "proyec_3") is about to create a fram image in alter way.

 ### Project  9:
 [test_exp](https://github.com/jadry92/Code-Basic-platzi/tree/master/test_exp "test_exp")